the eukaryotic gene finder formerly known as

 Architecture

-Not shown in this diagram are the signal peptide, CAP site, and branch point models.
 More information about GeneZilla's software architecture can be found here.

-GeneZilla (formerly "TIGRscan") is briefly described in:
+GeneZilla (formerly TIGRscan) is briefly described in:

-Majoros W, et al. (2004) TIGRscan and GlimmerHMM: two open-source ab initio eukaryotic gene finders, Bioinformatics 20, 2878-2879. (link)
+Majoros W, et al. (2004) TIGRscan and GlimmerHMM: two open-source ab initio eukaryotic gene finders, Bioinformatics 20, 2878-2879.

 The novel decoding algorithm used by GeneZilla is described in:

-Majoros W. et al. (2005) Efficient decoding algorithms for generalized hidden Markov model gene finders, BMC Bioinformatics 5:616. (link)
+Majoros W. et al. (2005) Efficient decoding algorithms for generalized hidden Markov model gene finders, BMC Bioinformatics 5:616.

 Downloads